 “I went to my doctor and said, ‘I feel awful and I don’t know why.
 I’ve had the babies, I’ve finished breastfeeding.’”
-He ran blood tests and found the cause: Louisa has Hashimoto’s thyroiditis, an autoimmune condition that she now takes medication for every day.
+He ran blood tests and found the cause: Hashimoto’s thyroiditis, an autoimmune condition that requires medication every day.

 The symptoms fluctuate, meaning Louisa goes through periods of feeling well, followed by stages of feeling tired and run down.
 “People who know me can usually tell if I’m in a ‘bad patch’ because I’m just in a bit of a bubble, and then I’ll get better again and then I’ll get worse, but there are lots of people who have to deal with far worse things,” she says.

 Not letting thyroiditis be an excuse

 It wasn’t going to deter her from getting to Goal.
 “When I was first diagnosed a few people said, ‘Awesome, now you’ve got an excuse not to lose weight!’ but there was no way I was going to use it as an excuse.”

 Even having to switch to a gluten-free diet due to her condition didn’t set Louisa off course.
 “I miss bread, of course.
 But gluten-free pasta is pretty good, and there are lots of gluten-free options on Weight Watchers, so that’s been a fantastic help.”